Cancellation

 Your users can stop an agent mid-response without breaking the session.
 AI Transport sends cancel as a signal on the channel, so other turns continue and the session stays open.

 Cancellation is a turn-level operation.
-The client publishes a cancel signal on the Ably channel; the server matches it against active turns and fires their abort signals.
-Unlike closing an HTTP connection, cancellation is an explicit signal: the session remains intact, other turns continue, and both sides handle cleanup gracefully.
+The client publishes a cancel signal on the Ably channel; the agent receives it on the run with the matching runId and fires its abort signal.
+Unlike closing an HTTP connection, cancellation is an explicit signal: the session remains intact, other runs continue, and both sides handle cleanup gracefully.

 A minimal cancel: